davidheineman/jane-street-puzzles/README.md

 - [ ] Create a dev split of 5 Qs
 - [ ] Create a text-only split
 - [ ] Some explanations have PII
+- [ ] Eval harness should use all input/explanation images